zachglick/neural-network-potential-workshop/meeting_2/README.md

 You may want to try implementing your own custom feature vector.
 You can do this by implementing the `make_features_distance_custom` function in `aspirin_dataset.py`.
 Consider using not just distances as features, but also angles.

-Besides tweaking the learning rate and architecture, another thing to try is changing the batch size, amount of training data used, and number of epochs trained.
+Besides tweaking the learning rate and architecture, other things you can tune are the batch size, the amount of training data used, and number of epochs trained.
 The optimal learning rate is particularly sensitive to batch size.
+All of these are specified together in `train_aspirin_neural_network.py`.